objcio/articles/2014-09-10-power-of-swift.md

 ## Examples

-One of my favorite features of Swift is optionals.
+One of my favorite features of Swift is the use of optionals.
 Optionals allow us to deal with values that might or might not exist.
 In Objective-C, we have to be precise in our documentation about whether or not `nil` values are allowed.
 With optionals, we move this responsibility to the type system.
 If you have an optional value, it might be nil.
 If you have a value that's not of the optional type, you know it cannot be nil.

 For example, consider the following snippet in Objective-C: